cikrhazo/GA-FER/readme.txt

-This is the implementation of GA-FER.
+This is a rough version of the implementation of GA-facial expression recognition.